ninabarzh/pers/README.md

 - [ ] Consider scaling Typesense horizontally by adding more nodes to the cluster.
 - [ ] Set up regular backups of the Typesense data directory to ensure data safety.
 - [ ] Add monitoring and alerting for Typesense to track performance and detect issues early.
-- [ ] Facets
+- [ ] Facets.
-- [ ] Create a new index page
+- [ ] Create a new index page with user authentication.
-- [ ] When uploading a .json file as index, be able to choose which index
+- [ ] When uploading a `.json` file as index, be able to choose which index to upload to.

 ## Production